 Regime survivaltfinal= 0

 This is almost the opposite of the prior test, but allows for the possibility that neither the regime nor the protest will have failed by the end of the simulation.
-Applying this test to the various cases, we find several in which the regime has indeed failed by the end of the simulation, as shown in .
+Applying this test to the various cases, we find several in which the regime has indeed failed by the end of the simulation, as shown in Figure 4.
 Despite relatively high rate of failure of this test, the existence of a single success is sufficient to uphold the idea that there are times in which the regime is unable to control protest.

 An additional prediction is that “[The State] may swing back and forth between concessions and repression, trying to find a combination that quells protest” (188,2).
-Thus, we would see at times concessions being increased, and at others an increase in the repressive threat, until protest is suppressed, as in .
+Thus, we would see at times concessions being increased, and at others an increase in the repressive threat, until protest is suppressed, as in Figure 5.

 Figure 5: The regime alternately tries concessions and repression, trying to suppress protest